wp-plugins/filtr8-magazine/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-Effortlessly discover, publish and share amazing stories and news to make your visitors stay longer and come back more often
+Add to your web site a stunning magazine with amazing news, images and stories, highly relevant to your business.

 == Description ==

+Effortlessly discover, publish and share amazing stories and news to make your visitors stay longer and come back more often.
-Add to your web site a stunning magazine with amazing news, images and stories, highly relevant to your business.
-Drive traffic, improve conversion, delight your visitors!
+Drive traffic to your website, improve your conversion rate, and delight your visitors!

 With [Filtr8](http://filtr8.com/ "Welcome to Filtr8") you become a publisher of engaging magazine about the latest news, developments and insights in your business area.
 New relevant stories come to your Filtr8 Newsroom automatically, and you just choose which ones to publish.